ibexa/documentation-developer/docs/content_management/content_management_guide.md

 Editors can compare different translations of the same Content items with the Compare versions feature mentioned above.

+See an interactive demo about [managing content in multiple languages](https://www.ibexa.co/resources/interactive-demos/multilingual-content-management).

 #### Relations

 A [relation](content_relations.md) can exist between any two Content items in the Content Tree.